spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 ## 2021-03-04
 ### Agenda
+1. @andrewrk:
+   - Demo the new target CPU features maintenance strategy
+   - LLVM 12 status update
-1. @andrewrk: looking for contributors for native CPU feature detection for ARM
+   - Looking for contributors for native CPU feature detection for ARM
+2. @joachimschmidt557:
+   - wrapping arithmetic vs normal arithmetic in TZIR
-    1. @joachimschmidt557: showcase of different ways we could implement CPU feature detection for ARM
+   - showcase of different ways we could implement CPU feature detection for ARM
-2. @andrewrk: Demo the new target CPU features maintenance strategy
-3. @joachimschmidt557: wrapping arithmetic vs normal arithmetic in TZIR

 ## 2021-02-25
 ### Agenda